-(vi) Personnel risk
+(vii) Personnel risk

-Waypoint REIT Trust is managed by VER Manager Pty Limited ('Manager'), which is a subsidiary of Viva Energy Group Limited.
-As the Trust does not have employees (other than directors) and consequently is reliant on the expertise and experience of the key executives of Viva Energy Group make available to the Manager which provide the services to Waypoint REIT under the Management Agreement.
+The Group is managed by VER Manager Pty Limited ('Manager'), a subsidiary of Viva Energy Group.
+As the Group does not have direct employees (other than non-executive directors), it is reliant on the expertise and experience of the key executives Viva Energy Group make available to the Manager which provide the services to the Group under the Management Agreement.
 As a consequence, loss of such key personnel could potentially have an adverse impact on the management and the financial performance of Waypoint REIT and in turn may affect the returns to security holders.
-Post internalisation on or before 31 October 2020, this risk will be partly mitigated as management services will be provided directly by employees of Waypoint REIT.
+Post internalisation on or before 31 October 2020, this risk will be party mitigated as management services will be provided directly by employees of Waypoint REIT.